 There are several locations, without water and dump site, where you can stay free for two weeks.

 Frugal Shunpikers Guides to RV Boondocking - If you love boondocking, you'll find these books invaluable.
 There are two new ones that cover California.
 Definitely check them out!

 The nights were in the 30s, daytime temps in the upper 50s.
 I ran the generator a few hours a day so we could turn on an electric heater to take the chill off in the morning and evening, and I could get some work done on the computer.

 I got a solar panel installed, with an inverter.
-I didn't really understand how this stuff worked, but we saw a lot of solar panels on the rigs out there.
 I could now run a computer, hair dryer, TV and so forth off the solar panel, pretty much anything other than AC, microwave or vacuum.
 So dry camping, or boondocking, became much more comfortable and I didn't have to run the generator as much.

 Farther down the road into the desert is a sign for the "Magic Circle" which is a nudist campground.
 It was a bit chilly for that kind of rv adventure, I thought, so we stayed where we were with our clothes on.